-Stage in the LDP preparation process Purpose Timescale Who will be involved Methods of involvement Likely Outcomes & Reporting Mechanisms Resources Update Evidence Base & SA/SEA Baseline Framework & Assessments The Council is required to prepare and maintain an upto date information base on all aspects of the social, economic and environmental characteristics of the Borough, to enable the preparation of a 'sound' development plan.
+Stage in the LDP Purpose Timescale Who will be Methods of Likely Outcomes & Resources preparation involved involvement Reporting process Mechanisms Update Evidence Base & SA/SEA Baseline Framework & Assessments The Council is required to prepare and maintain an up- to date information base on all aspects of the social, economic and environmental characteristics of the Borough, to enable the preparation of a 'sound' development plan.
 This will be ongoing up until the submission of the Deposit Plan.
 To scope the SA/SEA process of the preparation of the LDP incorporating the legal requirements of the SA/SEA.
 April 2018 - December 2020 Development Planning Team Other Council Officers Independent Appraisers for SA(SEA) External Consultants where necessary LDP Monitoring Specialist Surveys / Date Collection Analysis LDP Officers / Members Group LDP Steering Group / PSB LDP Monitoring Reports Publish findings on Council Website where appropriate.
 Development Planning Team Other Council Staff Independent Appraisers for SA(SEA) External Consultants if necessary ICT Support Printing Costs